NLstn/clubs/Documentation/USER_GUIDE.md

 1. You will receive an email notification about the invitation
 2. Log into the club management system
 3. Navigate to your profile → "Club Invitations"
-4. You will see the pending invitation (admin has already approved, waiting for your acceptance)
+4. You will see the pending invitation from the admin
 5. Click "Accept" to join the club or "Decline" to reject the invitation

-### Method 2: Invitation Link
+### Method 2: Invitation Link (User → Admin)

 **For Club Admins:**
 1. Navigate to your club's admin panel